 🚇 Nearest station is Hyde Park Corner.

-This is the place to bring the kids along if they’re feeling adventurous, as the food here offers all the Singaporean and Malaysian favourites but they’re not overly spicy.
-Perfect if you’re wanting to try them on something new!
+This is the place to bring the kids along if they’re feeling adventurous, as the food here offers all the Singaporean and Malaysian favourites (thought they’re not overly spicy).
+Perfect if you’re wanting them to try something new!

 🚇 Nearest station is Leicester Square.